Albert R. Hall (Minnesota and Wisconsin politician): Postbellum career

 Back in Minnesota, he served as a town clerk and justice of the peace and was elected to the Minnesota House of Representatives for seven terms.

 He moved to the village of Knapp in Dunn County, Wisconsin, in 1880, where he resided for the rest of his life.
 In Wisconsin, he formed a business partnership named Hall & Dann for the manufacturing of staves.
 Their business continued until they exhausted their supply of timber.

 He was elected chairman of the town board and was president of the Dunn County Agricultural Society.
 He was a member of the commission for the construction of the Dunn County Asylum and later served as a trustee of the asylum.
 He was elected to represent Dunn County in the Wisconsin State Assembly for six terms, retiring in 1903.
+His sister, Caroline A. Hall (one of the co-founders of The Grange), lived with him in later years.

 He died at his home in Knapp on June 2, 1905, after a brief illness.
 His doctors diagnosed the cause of death as acute Bright's disease.
 His funeral was well-attended, and included Governor Robert La Follette and other prominent state officials.
 His body was then taken by train to Minneapolis and buried with his family at Lakewood Cemetery.
+His sister inherited the farm.